Tips for Incredible Wedding Party Photos

 Action/Walking Wedding Party Photo

 Movement and action are essential for a complete set of wedding party photos.
 Consider a walking shot like the image above.
-Or if your group is up for it, you can even try jumping, dancing, or anything else that you can come up with.
+Or if your group is up for it, you can try jumping, dancing, or anything else that fits the vibe of the day.

 Show Your Subjects How to Pose